-We have also avoided a (perfectly competitive but) partial equilibrium treatment of our subject because we wanted to evaluate the system-wide consequences of default.
+We have avoided a (perfectly competitive but) partial equilibrium treatment of our subject because we wanted to evaluate the system-wide consequences of default.
 In a world in which promises can exceed physical endowments, each default can begin a chain reaction.
 A creditor in one market where payment does not occur is deprived of the means of delivery in another market where he is the debtor, thereby causing a further default in some other market, etc. The indirect effects of default might be as important as the direct effects, but they are missed in partial equilibrium models.
-We emphasize that these chain reactions occur exclusively in economies with intermediate levels of financial development, such as the system now in place in the United States.
-Once the asset markets become complete, the system of interlocking debts will be broken, as in the GE model, and no chain reactions will occur.
+We emphasize in Section 5 that these chain reactions occur exclusively in economies with intermediate levels of financial development, such as the system now in place in the United States.
+Agents hold complicated portfolios that in many states cause them to deliver money to their creditors at the same time they receive many from their debtors.
+Once the asset markets become sophisticated enough to incorporate supernetting (or else to include pure Arrow securities), the system of interlocking debts will be broken, as in the GE model, and no chain reactions will occur.